spectrocloud/librarium/docs/docs-content/integrations/maintenance-policy.md

 tags: ["packs", "deprecation"]
 ---

-Palette supports two pack categories: *Core* and *Add-on*.
-Core packs, which we often source from third parties, are infrastructure related or have prominence in container-based environments.
-They create the layers in Palette profiles.
-Core packs are grouped as follows:
+Palette supports two pack categories: *Infrastructure* and *Add-on*.
+Infrastructure packs, which we often source from third parties, are infrastructure related or have prominence in container-based environments.
+Packs are used to create layers in cluster profiles.
+Infrastructure packs are grouped as follows:

 - Kubernetes